 - Losses of equipment utilization of up to 11%.

-- Labor required to complete start-up and shutdown procedures (cleaning, setup, and adjustment) that does not result in actual production and would not be required if the equipment continued to operate.
+- Labor required to complete start-up and shutdown procedures (cleaning, setup, and adjustment) that do not result in actual production and would not be required if the equipment continued to operate.

 - Scrap created as part of the start-up or shutdown process.